commuterjoy/experiments/README.md

 }
 ```

 Now we need an **audience** for the test.
-Again we defined a property in our
+Again, we define a property in our
 profile.
 The profile defines the audience as a % of your total visitors, so if
 we want 10% of people to participate in the test we can state an audience of
-'0.1', or 5% an audience of '0.05'.
+'0.1', or for 5%, an audience value of '0.05'.

 ```
 var profile = {